trainerboxapp/support/README.md

   <h1>TrainerBox Support</h1>
   <p>
     Thank you for using <strong>TrainerBox</strong>.
-    This is our provisional support page while we keep building our website If you need help, please contact us:
+    This is our provisional support page while we keep building our website, if you need help, please contact us:
   </p>
   <ul>
     <li>Email: <a href="mailto:trainerbox@trainerboxapp.com">trainerbox@trainerboxapp.com</a></li>